damburgey/handlebrake/README.md

 * Remove the source file (if all validations are a success, when the -RemoveSource flag is provided)
 * Measure the average encoding job, and use that to update the Progress Bar with the ETA for the entire Queue
 * Integration with Sonarr, if the file is part of a monitored TV Series, force a rescan & rename after successful encode.
 (If you have renaming enabled in Sonarr)'
-* -- This will detect and rename the [h264] to [h265] if you have the codec as part of your Sonarr file naming template
-* -- Which if you have Sonarr already connected to a Plex or Jellyfin server, will also trigger the refresh there.

 **Note:**  Because HandBrakeCLI is 'noisy' and emits progress to stdout and log info to stderr.
 All jobs run in a background, and are logged and monitored for success.
 This allowed the main script session to be much cleaner and provide working progress bars.